 Because of these changes in valproate clearance, monitoring of valproate and concomitant drug concentrations should be increased whenever enzyme inducing drugs are introduced or withdrawn.

 The following list provides information about the potential for an influence of several commonly prescribed medications on valproate pharmacokinetics.
 The list is not exhaustive nor could it be, since new interactions are continuously being reported.

-A clinically significant reduction in serum valproic acid concentration has been reported in patients receiving carbapenem antibiotics (ertapenem, imipenem, meropenem) and may result in loss of seizure control.
+A clinically significant reduction in serum valproic acid concentration has been reported in patients receiving carbapenem antibiotics (for example, ertapenem, imipenem, meropenem; this is not a complete list) and may result in loss of seizure control.
 The mechanism of this interaction in not well understood.
 Serum valproic acid concentrations should be monitored frequently after initiating carbapenem therapy.
 Alternative antibacterial or anticonvulsant therapy should be considered if serum valproic acid concentrations drop significantly or seizure control deteriorates [see WARNINGS AND PRECAUTIONS].